fauna-labs/fauna-schema-migrate/README.md

 - Authentication skeletons which set up the functions, roles, indexes, collections necessary for basic or advanced authentication scenarios as a starting point.
 Leaving the implementation of a frontend/backend implementation up to the user (of course, we will continue delivering accompanying applications)
 - A repository with a User Defined Function to apply rate limiting on other functions with the indexes and collections it requires.
-- Packing up user contributes functionality in a repository such as: https://forums.fauna.com/t/logging-function/1513/3.
+- Packing up user contributed functionality in a repository such as: https://forums.fauna.com/t/logging-function/1513/3.

 ## Notes on data migration